ronakupadhyaya/Horizons-week-04/day5/vault/README.md

 and passwords.
 We're going to allow user logins based on information stored here.

 Here are the steps to follow:

-0. Setup your connect.js :).
+1. Setup your connect.js :).
 You know the drill.
 Your connect.js file should go into your `models` folder.
 1. Install `passport` and the `passport-local` modules.
     - In the past, we gave you an Express application with passport and passport-local already installed.
 But it's now your turn!
     - Use `npm install passport --save` and `npm install passport-local --save`
     - Make sure to require passport towards the top your app.js file.
 Passport should be required before local strategy is required and before any of your routes.
-2. Write a local strategy
+1. Write a `LocalStrategy`
     - Authenticate users using `passwords.plain.json`.
       Your strategy will read this file into a variable, and check to see the the user who is trying to login is in your local password file.
 You can read this file with